darklang/docs/docs/contributing/if-you-dont-know-ocaml.md

 ---
-title: If you don't know F# or ReScripts
+title: If you don't know F# or ReScript
 ---

 F# and ReScript can be a little bit daunting, but even if you don't know them,